 - Sonic Pinball Party has "Casinopolis", a game mode with three casino-themed pinball games — roulette, slots, and bingo.

 - Super Mario Bros.
 2 makes you play slots between levels with the coins you've collected, but that's okay, because that's all they're good for.
-A player who's reasonably good at timing his button presses can gain an extra life for nearly every coin he puts in once he's gotten one.
+A player who's reasonably good at timing his button presses can gain an extra life for nearly every coin they put in once they've gotten one.
+There's a similar minigame in Super Mario 3D World (which, in a nod to SMB2, uses a remixed version of the character selection's music theme), but it doesn't fit the trope because you don't bet coins.

 - In Wario Land: Super Mario Land 3, at the end of each level, you can play a game in which you pick one of two buckets.
 One has a moneybag, which doubles the coins you collected in the level, and the other has a 10 ton weight which cuts your coins in half.
 You can pick up to three times.
 In this game, the ending is based on how many coins and treasures you get.